HFA Audio Setup History 28 – Speakers and Amps – Oct 2017/Dec 2017

 However, as I listened longer to the Analog Domain amps, the more I got the feeling that something was missing.
 It was the elusive “boogie factor”.
 It’s the sense of involvement that great tube amps can provide so well.
 Other experiences with the Analog Domain amps at shows have shown that this is not a quality that is inherently missing with these amps, but evidently, my setup and combination were such that the Analog Domain amp was also not ideal for me.
 The Nu-Prime ST10 was still nicely enthusiastic, but given its modest cost, naturally, it can’t work miracles.
 While it never failed to deliver a superbly foot-tapping performance, the dearer amps that I had used lately left me craving for more.

-After having listened to the M75P for 2 weeks, my audio buddy Niels was so kind to bring along his super-heavy Soulution 711 amp as part of experiments for other reviews.
+After having listened to the Analog Domain M75P for 2 weeks, my audio buddy Niels was so kind to bring along his super-heavy Soulution 711 amp as part of experiments for other reviews.
 At a whopping 55.000 euro, this is a seriously expensive amp.
 The first message that I want to get across concerns a common misconception.
 Many people are under the impression that this brand’s amps sound cold and sterile.
-Maybe this seems to be the case because they are often partnered with a certain brand of speakers which themselves have these characteristics and maybe it is because older Soulution products may have actually tended in that direction.
+Maybe this seems to be the case because they are often partnered with a certain brand of speakers that themselves have these characteristics and it is also possible that this preconception has stuck around from the earlier series of Soulution products such as the 700 mono- and 710 stereo amplifiers that (according to reviews as well as reports from people whose opinions I trust) indeed had a tendency to sound thin and analytical.
 Either way, I can confirm that this is absolutely not the case with the 711.

 When switching between the Analog Domain M75P and the Soulution 711 using the same power cables (Belden) and interlinks (Cardas Hexlink Golden 5C), with the Duettas as well as the Wilsons, it is immediately clear that these amps sound quite different.